 The mission of this program is to provide quality education to help students secure the Credentialed Alcoholism and Substance Abuse Counselor (CASAC) license.
 As part of the Graduate School of Social Service we understand that in order to create superior counselors, we must and will meet not only the educational needs of our participants, but also address psychological, physical, and environmental barriers to their learning and hireablility.
 Our program is dedicated to setting our students up for success.

-In an effort to maintain a quality education, our program prides itself in provided individuated attention to all students in the following ways:
+In an effort to maintain a quality education, our program prides itself in providing individualized attention to all students in the following ways:

 * Small classrooms (no more than 25 students).

 * Student services check in once per semester.